For 2021 we are awaiting further information from festivals to see what events will go ahead - at the moment we are planning for Leeds Festival only.

 We have a new Volunteer Sign Up process for some of the Festival Angel teams.
 Details of how to sign up to the various teams will all be included here or on the individual Festival Angels sites.

-See below the Terms and Conditions and Vision Statement for sign-up details...
+See below the Terms and Conditions and Vision Statement (or download here) for sign-up details...

-Please read the Terms and Conditions and Vision Statement of Festival Angels:
+Please read this document carefully, understand and agree to abide by the Terms and Conditions and the Mission and Vision Statement of Festival Angels:

-The aim of Festival Angels is to offer a Christian presence and expressions of Christian service to all those attending and working at various music festivals across the UK.
+The aim of Festival Angels is to offer a Christian presence and expression of Christian service to all those attending and working at various music festivals across the UK.